The Witch Queen of New Orleans

 "The Witch Queen of New Orleans" is a 1971 song by Redbone.
-The single was released from Redbone's third album Message from a Drum, which is also titled The Witch Queen of New Orleans in its European release.
+The single was released in May 1971 from Redbone's third album Message from a Drum, which is also titled The Witch Queen of New Orleans in its European release.
 The song peaked at No. 2 in the United Kingdom and No. 21 in the United States.

 Background

 "The Witch Queen of New Orleans" is about a 19th-century practitioner of voodoo from New Orleans named Marie Laveau, referred to in the song lyrics as "Marie la Voodoo veau".
-The song was written by the two Native American brothers of the group Redbone, Lolly Vegas and Pat Vegas.
+This song was written by the two Mexican-Native American brothers of the group Redbone, Lolly Vegas and Pat Vegas.
 It shows influences from New Orleans R&B and swamp pop.